virtusize/integration_ios/README.md

 the controller and the Virtusize API. `VirtusizeEvent` is a `struct` with a required `name` and an optional `data` property.
 - `virtusizeControllerShouldClose(_) `is called when the controller is requesting to be dismissed.

+## Product Data Check

+When the button is initialised with an  `exernal_id`  the product call our API to check if the product has been parsed and added to our database.

+In order to debug that API call, you can subscribe to the `NotificationCenter` and observe two `Notification.Name`:

+- `Virtusize.productDataCheckDidFail`, the `UserInfo` will contain a message with the cause of the failure.
+- `Virtusize.productDataCheckDidSucceed` that will be sent if the call is succesfull.

+If the check fail the button will be hidden.

+You can check the example project to see a possible implementation.

 ## Migrate from 0.x.x version to 1.x.x

 Version 1.x.x has aligned its naming convention for methods, data structures and classes.